March 12, 2022

 Rain or shine; being out there on skis with your community and enjoying those cookies will be fun no matter what weather it is!

-We’ll update this page by 7 am on the day of the event if the weather is really bad and requires for the Cookie Beiner to be cancelled…
+We’ll update this page by 7 am on the day of the event if the weather is really bad and requires the Cookie Beiner to be cancelled…

 Unfortunately we cannot offer refunds in case of cancellation.